 In addition to his role as director, technical standards, at Qualcomm, Ariel Lasry serves as vice chair of the MIPI A-PHY Working Group.
 As such, Ariel has a unique vantage point on the history and future of A-PHY—the industry’s first standardized asymmetric SerDes specification —as well as the entire, end-to-end MIPI Automotive SerDes Solutions (MASS) framework for connecting cameras, sensors and displays with built-in functional safety, security and data protection.

-We’re so glad you will be joining us at AutoSens in Brussels this year!
-Is this your first AutoSens, and are you looking forward to the conference?
+We were so glad you joined us at AutoSens in Brussels last year!
+Was this your first AutoSens, and were you looking forward to the conference?

-Yes, this will be my first time at AutoSens, and I’m definitely looking forward to interacting with and learning from the ADAS and autonomous-vehicle specialists from around the world who are shaping the future of vehicle perception.
+Yes, it was my first time at AutoSens, and I definitely looked forward to interacting with and learning from the ADAS and autonomous-vehicle specialists from around the world who are shaping the future of vehicle perception.

 You’re the vice chair of the MIPI A-PHY Working Group and a winner of a MIPI Lifetime Achievement Award in 2019.
 Can you tell us a little bit about your experience, and what you do in your role with the MIPI Alliance?